 Table of Contents

 Want to see what your airbnb wedding might look like?
-Check out this intimate celebration from 2021 at an Airbnb outside of Shenandoah National Park
+Check out this intimate celebration at an Airbnb outside of Shenandoah National Park

 To search VRBO for an event-friendly place simply input your location and dates (or leave this part blank if your date is flexible) and then click on filters.
 Scroll down until you see “house rules” and click the box labeled “events allowed.”
 This will automatically filter out all the properties that don’t allow events.